 No refunds for cancellations will be issued.

-Exhibitors can set-up after 5:00 pm on Wednesday, 20 May.
-All booths must be completely set up by 6:30 am on Thursday, 21May.
+Exhibitors can set-up after 5:00 pm on Tuesday, 18 August.
+All booths must be completely set up by 6:30 am on Wednesday, 19 August.

 The exhibitor space is a 10′ x 10′ area.
 It will be set with a 6′ skirted table and two chairs with access to electricity.
 Please do not exceed 10′ across, as the space in the exhibition area will be limited.